Coping With Migraines During Pregnancy

 The bottom line – you should be made to feel comfortable with their credentials and on their table.
 They should take care of what ails you – be it your head, your back, or your feet.

 By now, dear readers, you probably know that I have an active yoga practice.
 I fully recommend it to anyone, for almost any ailment.

 I did yoga throughout my entire pregnancy.
 I did yoga until the day before I was induced.
-I can’t credit yoga for getting rid of my migraines, but my migraines are greatly exacerbated by anxiety – and yoga reduces my anxiety a lot.
+I cannot credit yoga for getting rid of my migraines, but my migraines are greatly exacerbated by anxiety, and yoga reduces my anxiety a lot.

 If you have an active yoga practice right now, know that your yoga practice will change with pregnancy.
 I recommend going to a class specific for prenatal yoga, or going to a class with an instructor who is comfortable offering modifications for a pregnant yogi.
 There are also a wide variety of prenatal yoga DVDs available for purchase.

 Yoga Journal offers an abundance of resources regarding prenatal yoga.